Guidance on Protecting Student Tenants’ Deposits

 The law relating to tenancy deposits has been further amended by the Tenant Fees Act 2019 (in force on the 01 June 2019), which affects landlords and letting agents in England only.
 The Tenant Fees Act introduces capped security deposits and holding deposits.
 It also introduces set timeframes for repayment of the holding deposits.
 Lettings entered into (new and renewed) will be affected from 01 June 2019.

-Security deposits for tenancies in Wales are not currently capped but the Renting Homes (Fees etc.) (Wales) Act 2019 (due to come in force 01 September 2019) gives the Welsh government the power to introduce caps in the future.
+Security deposits for tenancies in Wales are not currently capped but the Renting Homes (Fees etc.) (Wales) Act 2019 (in force 01 September 2019) gives the Welsh government the power to introduce caps in the future.

 Under the Renting Homes (Fees etc.) (Wales) Act 2019 holding deposits are to be capped at one weeks’ rent which is the same under the Tenant Fees Act 2019 and will also be subject to strict timeframes for repayment of the holding deposits.